Definition of a Credit Hour

 - At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practicum, studio work, and other academic work leading to the award of credit hours.

-- In the case of laboratories, a minimum of two 50-minute periods per week for one semester is equivalent to one credit.
+- For laboratories, a minimum of 100 minutes per week for 15 weeks is equivalent to one credit.

-- One credit of field experience (courses numbered 196-496; 595-795) requires a minimum of 40 hours of experience/internship, up to 15 credits, with the number of credits to be determined in consultation with the student's academic adviser/department.
-Cooperative Education credits and limits are determined by the Career Center.
+- One semester credit of field experience (courses numbered 196-496; 595-795) requires a minimum of 40 hours of direct experience.
+Students may earn up to 15 credits per semester with the number of credits to be determined in consultation with the student's academic adviser/department.
+Cooperative Education credits and limits are determined by the Career and Advising Center.